Nikhil140911080912/SOC_Competitive_Programming/README.md

 # SOC_Competitive_Programming

 Hi!
-I'm a mentee in the **Summer of Code** program under the Competitive Programming track.
+This repo is for **Summer of Code** program under the Competitive Programming track.
 This repository contains my notes, solutions, and progress as I build my problem-solving skills week by week.

 ---